-Provost Maurie McInnis The University of Texas at Austin MAI 201 Campus Mail Code: G1000
+Provost Maurie McInnis The University of Texas at Austin MAI 201 Campus Mail Code: G1000 Approved by Executive Vice President and Provost Maurie McInnis on April 5, 2018

 Dear Provost McInnis,

 Enclosed for your consideration and action are proposed changes to the College of Liberal Arts chapter in the Undergraduate Catalog, 2018-2020.
 The proposals are classified as being of exclusive interest to one college or school and were approved by the Faculty Council on a no-protest basis on March 27, 2018.
 The authority to grant final approval of this legislation resides with your office on behalf of the President.